Probing Compact Objects in Wide-Orbit Binaries with Joint LAMOST LRS and MRS: Illustrative Orbital Solutions

 \section{Illustrative Orbital Solutions}

 In this section, we present a selection of RV orbital solutions for nine representative candidates from our sample.
 Each panel in Figure \ref{fig:rv_examples} displays the phase-folded RV curve for a single candidate, along with its best-fit Keplerian orbital solution.
-The uncertainties for the radial velocity measurements were determined through Monte Carlo simulations to ensure statistical reliability.
-To derive the orbital solutions, we employed a Markov Chain Monte Carlo approach to fit the key parameters, including the orbital period $P_{\text{orb}}$ and the velocity semi-amplitude $K_1$.
-The detailed orbital parameters for these and all other candidates are comprehensively listed in Tables \ref{tab:classA}, \ref{tab:classB} and \ref{tab:classC} (for Class A, B and C, respectively) in Appendix \ref{sec:full_candidates}.
+To derive the orbital solutions, we employed a MCMC sampler to fit the key parameters, including $P_{\text{orb}}$, e and $K_1$.
+The detailed orbital parameters for these and all other candidates are comprehensively listed in Tables \ref{tab:orbit} in Appendix \ref{sec:full_candidates}.